 New Brain Stimulation Approach May Help Severe Mental Illness

-Your brain is comprised of networks of neurons – electrically excitable cells.
-These networks are the building blocks of your nervous system and the basis of basis of brain activity.
+Your brain is composed of networks of neurons – electrically excitable cells.
+These networks are the building blocks of your nervous system and the basis of brain activity.
 They transmit information to and from your brain and the rest of your body to help you think, feel and interact with your environment.

 Doctors have been using electrical impulses to stimulate the brain and treat mental health issues since the late 1930s.
 In fact, the oldest psychiatric procedure, electroconvulsive therapy (ECT), is part of this therapeutic approach.
 Though initially controversial (ECT produced serious side effects and was use on patients without their consent), researchers have developed new, more targeted techniques over the last 50 years for brain stimulation that are more effective and produce fewer serious side effects.
 They have also developed new ethical guidelines for use.